xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

 [05/2025] My team attended the ESE Research Showcase to present our robot dog (Code-E) and research.
-It was a great pleasure to introduce my work to the President of the University of Exeter, Prof. Lisa Roberts, as well as other members of the University Council.
+It was a great pleasure to **introduce my work to the President of the University of Exeter, Prof. Lisa Roberts**, as well as other members of the University Council.

 [05/2025] Invited to give a talk at Exeter CS Seminar.